McDonald's to launch loyalty program across U.S. in July

-(Reuters) - McDonald’s Corp said on Tuesday its U.S. loyalty program would be available across the country at participating restaurants from July 8.
+June 22 (Reuters) - McDonald's Corp (MCD.N) said on Tuesday its U.S. loyalty program would be available across the country at participating restaurants from July 8.

 The burger chain started testing its MyMcDonald's Rewards program, which lets subscribers on its app earn points they can redeem on burgers and fries, late last year in a few markets.